dookpham/redditrdr/README.md

 > A better reader for Reddit.

 ## Usage
-From within the root directory npm install
+From within the root directory:

+> npm install

-npm start
+> npm start

 open browser to

-  localhost:65010
+> localhost:65010